The First Canal, at Williamsburg

 (overlayed on USGS 7.5 minute topo, 2010)

-The canal was not completed.
 A later proposal in 1818 to build a similar water link, from College Creek to the York County Courthouse, also remained just on paper.
-The Peninsula was never converted to an island, and no boats reached the back of the Governor's Palace.
+The Peninsula was never converted to an island, and no boats ever reached the back of the Governor's Palace from the York or James rivers.

-1818 engineering diagram showing elevation change, for constructing canal to Williamsburg based on 1771 proposal
+1818 engineering diagram showing elevation change for canal to Williamsburg, based on 1771 proposal

 Source: Library of Virginia, Profile of the Virginia canal from tidewater to Williamsburg